-I don’t really know where the memories page started, but I’ve seen several other bloggers like Boho Berry and Passion Themed Life use this method.
+I don’t really know where the memories page started, but I’ve seen several other bloggers like Boho Berry.
 The idea is very simple, the execution very personal.

 Essentially, you keep a page or two in your bullet journal where you can jot down the memories in a certain time frame that you want to remember in the future.
 Almost every version of a memories page I have seen incorporate the page into their monthly spreads.
 This is what I have done, as well, but that is not the limit!
 If you want to, you can write a few sweet memories for each day on your daily entry.
 If you are partial to weekly planning, you can keep an area dedicated to memories from that week.
 You can even go big and keep a few pages in the back of your bullet journal for any good memories from your time using that particular notebook.
 That way, you can look back on your very favorite moments all in one location.

 You can come up with a million ways to snatch those wonderful little moments from vanishing into the past.
 Just find a method that works for you and start!
 Once you create your first page, you will wonder why you hadn’t started sooner.

 The way you preserve your memories is entirely up to you.
 My only advice – make it memorable!
 Take some time to put together your memories page.
 That could mean that you simply pause and write slower for more neat handwriting.
 You may prefer to doodle out the moments you want to keep.
 I gave this a try in June with my Staedtler Triplus Fineliners and a few Micron pens.